 What is infertility?

 By definition, infertility is the inability to get pregnant after 1 year of trying in women under age 35 or after 6 months of trying in women over age 35.
 Around 5 to 10% of couples in the United States have difficulty getting or staying pregnant.
+The number of couples coping with infertility is on the rise.

 Infertility can occur in men or women.
 Approximately one-third of infertility cases are related to problems within the female and one-third to problems within the male.
 Around 10% of infertility involves problems with both partners and 10 to 20% of infertility cases do not have any known cause.